 Make the most of summer’s fresh basil and whip up this easy pesto recipe – two ways!
-Make Lemon Basil Pesto with walnuts or almonds, enjoy now or freeze for later! vegetarian + gluten free + easily vegan
+Make Lemon Basil Pesto with walnuts or almonds, you can enjoy now or freeze pesto for later!
+It’s perfect on Sourdough Pizza or in Summer Pesto Tortellini Salad or Vegetarian Lasagna.
+This recipe is vegetarian + gluten free and easily vegan.

 Summer’s the best time to whip up all the things for preserving and basil pesto is no exception.
 Its freshness will last into the coldest of months tucked away in the freezer just waiting to be added to your favorite recipes.